AaryaBhanderi/Summer-internship-2025_D23IT160/README.md

 Day 15

 I worked on improving the backend.
 I made sure /movies and /movies/:id APIs return correct data by reading from the JSON file.

+Day 16

+I added a new API for booking.
+It stores selected seats and movie info into a JSON file when a user confirms booking.